 Na Pali Coast Hike

 No trip to Kauai is complete without somehow seeing parts of the Na Pali Coast.
 The Na Pali coast are those iconic emerald cliffs that crash into the water.
-It’s so rugged that you can’t drive to it so the only ways to see it are hiking in, from air or by boat.
-On our first trip to Kauai we took a boat tour, which was amazing.
-We saw dolphins, snorkeled with turtles and got great views of the coast line.
+It's so rugged that you can't drive to it so the only ways to see it are hiking in, from the air, or by boat.
+On our first trip to Kauai, we took a boat tour, which was amazing.
+We saw dolphins, snorkeled with turtles, and got great views of the coastline.
 Since the boat ride takes a long time and we had done it before we decided to try to tackle the hike and air methods of seeing it this time.

-There is a long and infamous 22 mile round trip hike which takes you along much of the coastline.
-It’s supposed to be one of the best hikes in the country.
-It’s also supposed to be one of the most challenging and dangerous as well.
+There is a long and infamous 22-mile round trip hike that takes you along much of the coastline.
+It's supposed to be one of the best hikes in the country.
+It's also supposed to be one of the most challenging and dangerous as well.

 I love nature, but I'm not quite that tough so we settled on doing the first two miles of the hike to Hanakapi'ai Beach, which still gave us views like this.

 The path to the beach is well-traveled and quite busy considering how tricky it is, but each and every step was worth it!

 I loved this hike so much I'm going to share more about it in its own post.